November 22 2017 by Jess

-Dairy: Milk, Cheese, Yoghurt, Cottage cheese, Ice cream, Sour cream, Buttermilk, Powdered milk.
+Dairy: Milk, Cheese, Yogurt, Cottage cheese, Ice cream, Sour cream, Dairy creamer, Buttermilk, Powdered milk.

 The only exceptions that are allowable on most Paleo diets are butter and ghee.
 However, these should still only be consumed if you know you’re not sensitive to them.